Jannik-Hm/AnonKey-Frontend/README.md

 Other platforms may work but aren't tested by the development Team.
 <br>
 <br>

+Run `flutter pub get` in project root as well as `/lib/api/` to get all dependencies.

 After installation please run the following command to generate the IconPack for the IconPicker used in the Folder Create and Update page.

 Otherwise it will remain empty.